-Once again, as the shares are not RCAs, this amount of taxable employment income would be outside PAYE and Stephanie would have needed to include this amount in her self-assessment for the year.
-Class 1 NICs did not apply.
+Once again, as the shares are not RCAs, this amount of taxable employment income would be outside PAYE and Stephanie would include this amount in her self-assessment for the year.
+Class 1 NICs does not apply.

 On the sale of the shares: